jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The reason that this separation between get purposes is made is not that there are three different get procedures.
 The get procedure of all three purposes is the same procedure so that they return consistently the same value for all three purposes.
 What you can control separately for the three purpose is their access controller (not covered yet).
 Redirection is always public: the Symbol system can always redirect whenever it feels like it, because Symbol knows perfectly when to redirect and when not to.
 You *can* put restrictions on Access and Copy.
 If you make Access private then you can’t access the symbol (through its parent).
 If you make Access public then you *can* access the symbol.
 If you make Access public, but Copy private it means that you *can* access the symbol, but you *can’t* copy the id of the symbol.
 To be able to do that, Copy needs to made public.
 Copy is always equally or less public than Access.
 One of the main purposes to different access controllers for different Get purposes is to be able to access a symbol, but at the same time not be able to copy the reference to the symbol.
 The other important purpose is that the Get always has to be public for redirection, even when it’s private for other purposes.
 You can alter the access controllers of almost every system procedure and purpose, except for Redirection.
 That one’s always public.
 Public for the Symbol system that is, because programmers can never call this form of get themselves.

 The Get usually returns system information.
 The Set usually changes a line target normally.
 However, as a programmer you can also decide for yourself what’s the effect of a Get or a Set.
 You can totally redefine the Get and Set procedures of a symbol.
 With that you can also add parameters to the Get and Set procedures.
 So you’re able to decide yourself which symbol to return on a Get and which symbol to assign on a Set. \* You can also for instance see to it that on a Set call, the change is applied to all sorts of things, by starting procedures that apply the new value.
 When setting an object’s state, for instance, you can automatically apply its new state to other objects, for instance when you need to draw a text on screen every time a value changes.
 You can’t redefine *all* system procedures.
-For instance the effect of Target Object Get must stay consistent and cannot be customized.
+For instance the effect of Target Object Get might stay consistent and cannot be customized.
 And also Symbol Get always needs to return the symbol itself.
 You can only redefine the Object, Type, Interface and State Gets and Sets.

 Just now, I’ve only discussed the system procedures of *object symbols*.
 Procedure symbols have system procedures too: